 Here is what I consider to be the most important things to keep in mind when visiting this park:

-- I remind you that it is a fairly large park and if you plan to walk through it, it is very important that you wear appropriate and comfortable shoes.
+- It is a fairly large park and if you plan to walk around it is very important that you wear appropriate and comfortable shoes.

-- You should bring a bottle of water.
+- You should also bring a bottle of water.

-- Wear cool clothes if you go in summer, as it can be quite hot.
+- Bring cool clothes if you go in summer, as it can be quite hot.

-- If you want to enhance your experience, you can plan your trip to the Villa Borghese in the evening.
-This will give you the opportunity to enjoy truly spectacular views of Rome's skyline through the gardens and the Pincio terrace.
+- If you want to enhance your experience, you can plan your trip to Villa Borghese in the evening.
+This will give you the opportunity to enjoy truly spectacular views of Rome's skyline across the gardens and the Pincio terrace.

 - Get a map, this will help you navigate the gardens more easily and direct you to the attractions that catch your eye.